luehrsenheinrich/wp-data-dashboard/README.md

 We thank all our users and sincerely hope the project has provided valuable insights.
 In line with the open and collaborative spirit of the WordPress community, the source code will remain publicly accessible as a learning resource for others.

+---

+## Additional Resources 🔖

+For further reading about this project and its impact, you can check out this article from WP Tavern: ["WP Data Dashboard Tracks WordPress.org Themes Ecosystem"](https://wptavern.com/wp-data-dashboard-tracks-wordpress-org-themes-ecosystem), which provides additional context and insights about our project.

+---

 ## Modules 🛠️

 The project gathers data for different modules, with each module responsible for providing data for a specific part of the WordPress ecosystem.